Bounds on screened dark energy from near-Earth space-based measurements: Supplemental Material

-Here we provide a brief description of the three Earth-based experiments considered for constraining screened modified gravity:~Gravity Probe B (GP-B), LAGEOS-2, and a Sagnac experiment.
-For a comprehensive review of post-Newtonian tests, see Ref.~\cite{Will2014}.
+\textbf{Solar-System tests. }Here we provide brief descriptions of the three Earth-based experiments used to constrain screened modified gravity — GP-B, LAGEOS-2, and the Sagnac experiment described in the main text.
+Moreover, we derive the three observables associated with these tests.
+For later convenience, we rewrite the line element \eqref{eq:ds2pot2} as